zebluim/I2GDS2024/RNA_g2/README.md

 done < "$SRR_FILE"

 echo "Download complete."
-# fastq-dump has now made the srr files with the ID you specifed into fastq files you can use in later steps
+# fastq-dump has now made the srr files with the ID you specified into fastq files you can use in later steps
 ```

 </details>